networkx/networkx/doc/source/tutorial.rst

 >>> G=nx.Graph()

 G can be grown in several ways.
-By adding one node at a time:
+By adding one node at a time,

 >>> G.add_node(1)

-by adding a list of nodes:
+by adding a list of nodes,

 >>> G.add_nodes_from([2,3])

-or by adding any nbunch of nodes (see above definition of an nbunch):
+or by adding any nbunch of nodes (see above definition of an nbunch),

 >>> H=nx.path_graph(10)
 >>> G.add_nodes_from(H)